HugoBlox/theme-academic-cv/content/publication/stillinger-landsat-2022/index.md

   %), with higher F statistics (95.6 %, 96.1 %) relative to the band ratio approaches
   for MODIS.
 Landsat 8 products are all spectral mixture methods with low biases (-0.4 to 0.3 %), low RMSE (11.4 to 15.8 %), and high F statistics (97.3 to 99.1 %).
 Spectral
-  unmixing methods can improve snow cover mapping at the global scale.textless/ptextgreater'
+  unmixing methods can improve snow cover mapping at the global scale.'
 publication: '*The Cryosphere Discussions*'
 url_pdf: https://tc.copernicus.org/preprints/tc-2022-159/
 doi: 10.5194/tc-2022-159